 BIT 595.
-Professional Consulting In IS.
+MSIS Capstone Project.
 3 Hours.

-While consulting with a business, students will integrate the concepts and techniques learned in the MSIS program.
+In consultation with the MSIS Program Director, students will complete a project that integrates the concepts and techniques learned in the MSIS program to complete the degree.
 Taken during final semester.

 BIT 598.
 Project.
 1-3 Hour.